 Running A Travel Website While Working Full Time

-The question I get asked more than anything else about Culture Trekking is, "How are you working full time as a Physician Assistant AND trying to start a travel website?!?!".
+The question I get asked more than anything else about Culture Trekking is, "How are you working full time as a Physician Assistant AND trying to run a travel website and a Youtube Channel?!?!".
 So Instead of repeating myself 500 times a year, I thought I would spell it out for y'all here.
 All the tips, tricks, things I look for, things I sacrifice in order to do it and also how I am slowly balancing it with a new dating life.

 Spoiler alert: It isn't easy, and it requires A LOT of discipline!